mahmoudimus/ac/docs/public/concepts/conditions.md

 * jira-servicedesk
 * jira-software

-If an invalid application key is provided then the condition will simply evaluate to `false`.
+If an unrecognized application key is provided then the condition will simply evaluate to `false`.

 ## <a name="boolean-operations"></a>Boolean operations